AndreChibeles/03-routing-rendering/README.md

-# section 3 of the Academing course on NextJs
+# section 3 of the Academind course on NextJs

 ## How to start the project